glmartin/glmartin/README.md

 As my bio says, I love coding.
 I started with Java and kept with it for most of my career.
 Additionally, I added other JVM languages like Kotlin and Scala to my skill set.
 I've also spent some time with Perl and Python.

-🌱 Lately, I've been learning Go.
+🌱 Lately, I've been learning Go and React.js.

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)](https://github.com/piyushsuthar/github-readme-quotes)